pythonanywhere/help_pages/articles/API.md

 # Endpoints

-All endpoints are hosted at *https://www.pythonanywhere.com/*
+All endpoints are hosted at *https://www.pythonanywhere.com/* or *https://eu.pythonanywhere.com/* depending on where your account is registered.

 ## Consoles